Brawlback-Team/brawlback-launcher/README.md

 - `main`
   - Code for the main process. e.g. electron config, menubars etc.
 - `renderer`
-  - Code for the all the visual components
+  - Code for the React frontend
 - `<module>`
-  - Modules for the main process that handles specfic tasks should be kept in their own folder with a clear name.
+  - Modules for the main process that handles specfic tasks should be kept in their own folder with a clear name e.g. settings, dolphin etc.

 ### The `renderer` folder is organised as follows: